The Cargo Carousel System

 A Complimentary System to Current Supply Chains

-Four foot cubic “modules” replace pallets and can be brought to the forefront of the container/trailer with the push of a button so forklifts can access them.
+Four foot cubic “modules” replace pallets and can be brought to the forefront of the container/trailer with the push of a button so forklifts can access them from ground level.
 By eliminating the need for loading docks you can store and access your inventory from anywhere that you can place an inter-modal steel shipping container with a system that is completely complimentary to your existing supply chain operations.

 With the Cargo Carousel System (CCS) you simply fence off the space you require and stack as many units as you need right on the ground with virtually no change to existing infrastructure or processes.
 The cubic modules within the Carousel can be mixed and matched during transport so any transport company can handle them even if they aren’t using the CCS.
 This allows pooled or collaborative distribution between shippers to keep trucks full continuously on any leg of the upstream or downstream journey.
 And, its digital technology can not only track & trace but can also control the atmosphere inside each module from anywhere in the world with real-time alerting and logging with its cellular/satellite communications system.

 Pooled Distribution Networks – The Cargo Carousel System